Events for researchers

 • conventions for CVs and covering letters within and beyond academia

-• how to approach online application forms.
+• how to approach online application forms

 Participants will have the opportunity to ask questions throughout and by the end of the session you will know how to find lots of useful resources specifically for researchers including sample CVs and written applications.

-This session is open to all Oxford Brookes research students and fixed-term research staff.
-If you are unable to attend but would like to receive the session materials please feel free to register
+This session is open to all Brookes research students and fixed-term research staff.

-This session is open to all Oxford Brookes research students and fixed-term research staff.
 If you are unable to attend but would like to receive the session materials please feel free to register.

-Thursday 9 April 2025, 10:00am to 11:00am, Online.
+Wednesday 18 June 2025, 10:00am to 11:00am, Online

 Whether you’re applying for academic or non-academic roles, learning how to perform well at interview is a prerequisite to getting the job.
 Brush up on the practicalities of preparing for, and performing in, interviews in this interactive workshop designed specifically for researchers.